soul-bits/SoulBits/public/resume-rules.md

 **What to Review**: Identify any weak sauce bullet points and provide specific improvements.

 **If found**: Explain why this doesn't work and provide a complete rewrite using the badass formula.
 Be encouraging: "Let's transform this into something that showcases your amazing work!
-Here's how we could rewrite this..."
+Here's how we could rewrite this..." **Always show the "before" (their current bullet) and "after" (the improved version)** so they can see exactly what to change.

 #### Type 2: Descriptive (Acceptable, But Not Ideal)